weimingtom/kirikiroid2_fork3/README.md

 * See also upper, same as Xubuntu 20.04
 * Need sudo apt install libwebp-dev
 * Sound slow in VMware
 * When click buttom bar close button, SDL2 popup subwindow blinks
+* Ubuntu 24.04 is unable to used to build it because 'sudo apt install libfreetype-dev' failed, reason is unknown.

 ## For Fedora 41, x86_64, in VirtualBox 7.1.4
 * $ sudo yum install lftp make gcc g++ gedit